kataras/iris/README.md

 # ⚡️ Stay tuned for updates: upcoming version 11.2.0

 Click [here](https://github.com/kataras/iris/pull/1175) to watch the progress of the upcoming release and the new features that it brings into game.

+@kataras: I was sick for almost a month, but this wasn't kept me from pushing some progress for the upcoming release. the v11.2.0 will contain a breaking change on the websockets usage, there is no other way to improve it.
+That one has its own repository for testing and experimentation, click [here](https://github.com/kataras/fastws/tree/master/_examples/advanced/ws) to watch the progress of the new Iris websocket capabilities and features if you can't wait more.

 # Iris Web Framework <a href="README_ZH.md"> <img width="20px" src="https://iris-go.com/images/flag-china.svg?v=10" /></a> <a href="README_RU.md"><img width="20px" src="https://iris-go.com/images/flag-russia.svg?v=10" /></a> <a href="README_ID.md"> <img width="20px" src="https://iris-go.com/images/flag-indonesia.svg?v=10" /></a> <a href="README_GR.md"><img width="20px" src="https://iris-go.com/images/flag-greece.svg?v=10" /></a> <a href="README_PT_BR.md"><img width="20px" src="https://iris-go.com/images/flag-pt-br.svg?v=10" /></a> <a href="README_JPN.md"><img width="20px" src="https://iris-go.com/images/flag-japan.svg?v=10" /></a>